gdljs/dasein/README.md

 * Build the image with `make build`
 * Push and build the image with `make upload`
 * Clean the environment with `make clean`

+## Setting up Twitter for login

+1. Create an app on https://apps.twitter.com/
+2. Make sure you check "Allow this application to be used to Sign in with Twitter"
+3. Make sure you specify a callback URL (eg. http://localhost:1927/login-callback)

 ## Checking the code